 - 2019: DigiPen (Singapore) was granted approval to change the program name from Bachelor of Arts in Game Design to Bachelor of Arts in User Experience and Game Design. - 2019: DigiPen (Singapore) was granted approval for two joint degree programs with Singapore Institute of Technology (BS in Computer Science in Real-Time Interactive Simulation) and BS in Computer Science in Interactive Media and Game Development), and the Master of Science in Computer Vision degree program by ACCSC. - 2020: DigiPen was granted approval to offer a portion of degree programs via distance education. - 2020: DigiPen (Singapore) was granted approval to change the credit hours of the bachelor's degree programs. - 2020: DigiPen (Singapore) was granted approval to change the program name from Bachelor of Engineering in Systems Engineering (ElectroMechanical Systems) to Bachelor of Engineering in Mechatronics Systems. - 2021: DigiPen was granted ACCSC approval for its Master of Arts in Real-Time Visual Effects degree program to be delivered via distance education. - 2021: DigiPen was granted ACCSC approval for its Master of Science in Computer Science degree program to be delivered via distance education. - 2021: DigiPen (Singapore) was granted approval to modify the number of total clock hours for the bachelor's degree programs. - 2022: DigiPen Europe-Bilbao was granted accreditation by ACCSC as a branch campus of the main school located in Redmond, Washington, USA. - 2023: DigiPen (Singapore) was granted approval to teachout the Bachelor of Science in Computer Science in Real-Time Interactive Simulation (142 Credits) and Bachelor of Science in Computer Science and Game Design (142 Credits) non-joint degree programs. - 2024: DigiPen (Singapore) was granted approval to teachout the Bachelor of Engineering in Mechatronics Systems program. - 2024: DigiPen (Singapore) was granted approval to change the credit and instructional hours of the Bachelor of Science in Computer Science in Real-Time Interactive Simulation, Bachelor of Science in Computer Science in Interactive Media and Game Development and Bachelor of Engineering in Mechatronics Systems programs. - 2024: DigiPen (Singapore) has received approval from ACCSC for the change of location, which is a twopart move to its new location at Singapore Institute of Technology (SIT) Punggol Campus, as part of the educational partnership with SIT.
-The original branch campus at 510 Dover Road, Singapore 139660 continues to operate as a satellite location until December 8, 2024.
+The original branch campus at 510 Dover Road, Singapore 139660 operated as a satellite location until 30 April 2025. - 2024: DigiPen (Singapore) was granted approval for the discontinuation of Master of Science in Computer Vision degree program.